merwie/Custom-themes/README.md

 # custom-themes
 Custom themes for Files

-This repository contains sample theme for [Files](https://www.microsoft.com/store/apps/9NGHP3DX8HDX), a modern file explorer that pushes the boundaries of the platform.
+This repository contains sample themes for [Files](https://www.microsoft.com/store/apps/9NGHP3DX8HDX), a modern file explorer that pushes the boundaries of the platform.
 You can find the source code of [here](https://github.com/files-community/Files).
 To improve existing themes or to add new theme, edit the corresponding file in the `themes` folder or add a new file in the `themes` folder.